 Customer protection and the financial integrity of the exchanges/clearing organizations are the foremost goals to be achieved through the review of futures commission merchants (FCMs).
-These goals are achieved by monitoring and enforcing Commodity Futures Trading Commission (CFTC) regulations and exchange rules covering minimum financial, segregation/secured, recordkeeping, and reporting requirements.
+These goals are achieved by monitoring and enforcing Commodity Futures Trading Commission (CFTC) regulations and exchange rules covering minimum financial, segregation, secured and customer cleared swap, recordkeeping, and reporting requirements.

 The CFTC has oversight responsibility of the United States commodity industry.
 The exchanges and National Futures Association (NFA) have primary responsibility for ensuring market participants are adhering to rules and regulations.
 The Joint Audit Committee (JAC) was formed to enhance uniformity among participants as well as lessen the regulatory burden for FCMs that are members of multiple exchanges.